I CAN BE PETTY

 PERPETUAL BULLET: A Science Fiction Collection

-A trove of previously published Science Fiction Horror Thriller – plus bonus stories
+Is a trove of previously published Science Fiction Horror Thriller – plus bonus stories

-Featuring: Weird Sex, True Love, Monsters and Mayhem!
+Featuring: True Love, Weird Sex, Monsters and Mayhem!

 Now on sale for $9.00 in Trade Paperback and in eBook for $1.99 and available for your Android Tablet, iPad, Kindle, Nook, and every other “E”!